 IX.
 Further information on the practical application of the provisions of article 4 Regarding the practical application of the provisions, the reader is referred to the general text above.
 There has not yet been established any statistics on the number of requests for information the public administration as a whole receives that concern environmental information.
-However, the Ministry of the Environment's statistics for 2021 show that it received 3842 requests for information, provided access in accordance with 3150 of the requests and refused access to the information in 537 of the requests (13,98 %).
+However, the Ministry of the Environment's statistics for 202159 show that it received 3167 3842 requests for information-concerning 2780 documents, provided access to in accordance with 2405 3150 of the requests documents and refused access to 375-the information in 537 of the requests documents (13,984 %).
 In 155 of the requests, partial access was provided (4,03%).
 In about 90 per cent of the cases the information requested was provided within 1-3 days.
 The statistics do not separate between general requests for information and requests concerning environmental information and consequently does not provide information on the distribution of information requests between the two categories.
 In their joint comments to the public hearing of the implementation report, Norsk Presseforbund, Norsk Redaktørforening og Norsk Journalistlag call for statistics on the total amount of requests for environmental information to gain better insights in the practical application of the Environmental Information Act throughout the public administration.
-A request for access to environmental information rejected by the Ministry of the Environment and appealed to the Parliamentary Ombudsman has been considered by the Compliance Committee of the Aarhus Convention (ACCC/C/2013/93).
+A request for access to environmental information rejected by the Ministry of the Environment and appealed to the Parliamentary Ombudsman hassis beging.considered by the Compliance Committee of the Aarhus Convention (ACCC/C/2013/93).
 The Committee concluded that the rejection did not breach the Aarhus Convention.
 The Meeting of the Parties to the Convention endorsed the findings of the Committee in 2017.
-Norsk Friluftsliv refer in their comments in the public hearing of the implementation report to examples of public hearings based on information from internal communications/proceedings that is wholly or partly excempted from access.
-It also refers to examples where - in their view impact assessments and other information upon which decisions are made does not contain sufficient relevant information.
+Norsk Friluftsliv One of refer in their the comments received in the public hearing of the implementation report refers to examples of public hearings based on information from internal communications/proceedings that is wholly or partly excempted from access.
+It also refers to examples where - in their view - impact assessments and other information upon which decisions are made does not contain sufficient relevant information.
 X. Web site addresses relevant to the implementation of article 4: